bbkbarbar/IoT-thermostat_Project/NodeMcu_IoT_Thermostat_DHT11_with_SerialOut/README.md

 Endpoints:
  - /result => for checking wanted status by actuator

+Version notes:
+ 2.5:
+    - Query phaseStatus infos from other device over WiFi
+    - Handle value settings from REST api calls on specified endpoints
+    - Show current data as webpage
+    - Serve a specified endpoint for actuator what contains only the needed action 2.6:
+    Send data to KaaIoT

 TODO list:
  - Data logging on local mock server should works fine